matuzo/HTMHell/hell/adventcalendar/2025/6/index.md

 ## Conclusion
 The `lang` attribute is a tiny line of code that provides **universal access to your content**.
 It&apos;s arguably the easiest, fastest, and most impactful accessibility fix you can make on any website.

-By correctly setting the language, you ensure that screen readers, braille displays, and translation tools have the fundamental information they need to do their jobs correctly.
+By correctly setting the language, you ensure that everyone has equal access to your content.
+Regardless of whether they use a screen reader, braille display, or translation tool to do so, their tools have the fundamental information they need to do their jobs correctly.
 It&apos;s a simple commitment that makes the web better for everyone.

 Don&apos;t let a missing two-letter code turn your content into a foreign language for your users and don&apos;t be afraid to use it or add it in&excl;